khakhalin/notes/00_queue_to_do.md

 * Reread 3 papers linked in the [[ticket]] note
 * How to backprop through the maxpooling layer?
 Document it in [[pooling]]
 * Batch normalization [[batch_normalization]] - why and how?
+* How to perform unsupervised clustering using DL networks?
 * spectral properties of graphs, spectral radius
 * How react sites talk to SQL now?
 * docker - what and how
     * Flask docker file (allegedly 80% of what one needs for a typical deployment)
     * installing system packages in Docker with minimal bloat: https://pythonspeed.com/articles/system-packages-docker/
+* how to extend vocabulary for word-embedding?
 * tableau - read more about.
 Is there a way to "learn it" just enough to report it?
 Any tests on it?
 * Django (alternative to Flask, slightly less popular)
 * FastAPI (another alternative to Flask, seems more trendy, and gaining on Flask?)